Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên21/10/2023

 Ukraine’s summer offensive, which began in June, has been a race against time.
-Observers say it has been delayed by up to nine months because of problems with Western arms deliveries to Ukraine.
-This has pushed Kyiv closer to the unfavorable mud season that is beginning to hit Ukraine, according to Newsweek .
+Observers say it has been delayed by up to nine months because of problems with Western arms deliveries to Ukraine, a situation that has reportedly pushed Kyiv closer to the unfavorable mud season that is beginning to grip Ukraine, according to Newsweek .

 In a counteroffensive over the past four months, the Ukrainian military claims to have retaken some areas controlled by Russian forces, but what has been achieved is less than what the country's political and military leaders may have hoped.